 Yes.
-Most of the time, acute bronchitis is caused by a virus.
-Influenza (flu) viruses are a common cause, but many other viruses can cause acute bronchitis.
+Most of the time, acute bronchitis is caused by a virus, such as the flu (influenza) virus.
+However, many different viruses — all of which are very contagious — can cause acute bronchitis.

-Flu viruses spread mainly from person to person by droplets produced when an ill person coughs, sneezes or talks.
-Flu viruses also may spread when people touch something with the virus on it and then touch their mouth, eyes or nose.
-Many other respiratory viruses are spread in these ways too.
+Viruses spread mainly from person to person by droplets produced when an ill person coughs, sneezes or talks and you inhale the droplets.
+Viruses may also spread through contact with an infected object.
+This happens when you touch something with the virus on it and then touch your mouth, eyes or nose.

 To reduce your risk of catching viruses that can cause bronchitis:

 - Avoid close contact with people who have the flu or another respiratory illness

 - Wash your hands often or use an alcohol-based hand sanitizer

 - Avoid touching your eyes, nose and mouth